 A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 3/3 chapters pass.
-Chapters reflow when making google web browser smaller or zooming in to 200%.
-Chapters 1, 7 and 21 were checked.
+Fail Additional Information: 0/30 pages passed.
+Chapter 1 and 5 and 10 and 13 and 15 and 16 were checked.
+The text of this book can be changed in size but the reflow of the information on the page get out of order, when it hits zoom at level 150 stuff begins to be overlapping each other.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-Pass Additional Information: 3/3 chapters match content of the PDF version.
-Chapters 1, 7 and 21 were checked, which is about 22 total web pages.
+N/A s Additional Information: N/A, the book is not numbered.